bipni/task-scheduler-in-nodejs/README.md

 ```

 ### Scheduler
 This task has been done by Node Cron.
 A scheduler module for Node JS.
-It has two function.
+It has two functions.

     addTaskByInterval(user, interval)
     addTaskByDate(user, timetoset)